BlueGlassBlock/toucca/README.md

 You can change compensation radius with config `touch.radius_compensation`, which could be positive or negative.

+### Serial Mode

+Toucca support communicating with serial port to control the game.

+You need to bind COM3 and COM5, COM4 and COM6 using [com0com](https://sourceforge.net/projects/com0com/), enabling buffer overrun at the meantime.

+Read more about configuration at the [WACVR](https://github.com/xiaopeng12138/WACVR#serial-not-recommended) project.

+To enable it, simply set `touch.enable` to `0` to disable the hook-based touch input.

+### Disable Toucca

+If you want to disable toucca, please don't set `touch.enable` to `0`, instead, set the `path` to a different file.

 ## Build Yourself

 I have only tried building on Windows since the game is Windows only. :)